Chiasso financial smuggling case: Reactions and speculation

 There has been very little in the way of official statements regarding this case, raising concerns about who made them, dumping of U.S. debt and Italian interests.

 Initial reactions to the story contemplated that, if the bonds were genuine, this case would have been the largest single act of smuggling (with respect to financial value) in recorded history.
-The total value of the counterfeit bonds was estimated at approximately one percent of total U.S. GDP in 2008.
+The total value of the counterfeit bonds was estimated at one percent of total U.S. GDP in 2008.
 The pair would also have been considered the fourth largest creditor to the U.S., ahead of the United Kingdom and just behind Russia.
 As well, according to Italian law failing to declare currency above 10,000 euros can be punished by fines of 40%.

 Similar incidents

 An earlier billion-dollar bond case was recorded in 2002, when the United States Court of Appeals for the Seventh Circuit, located in Chicago, heard a case from two men who sought $100 billion from the Federal Reserve Bank of Chicago.
 Judge Richard Posner denounced the plaintiffs' claim as "preposterous" and listed reasons to doubt the authenticity of their bonds.
 However, the question for the court was not authenticity, but whether the plaintiffs had voluntarily withdrawn their claim in time to avoid summary judgment against them.
 The court decided that they had, and Posner warned them that attempting to bring a similar claim in the future could result in sanctions.